 - Use browser extensions such as SEO META in 1 CLICK to check meta-data, image alt tags, canonicals, headers and other SEO elements of a page.

-- You can also use website site crawlers such as ScreamingFrog / Botify / Deepcrawl / various to check the SEO elements when auditing.
+- You can also use website site crawlers such as ScreamingFrog / Botify / Deepcrawl / various others to check the SEO elements when auditing.